julianogm/julianogm/README.md

 <!-- quote_marker -->
 Thursday, June 26, 2025.
 Quote of the day:

-> "Williams-Nelson" - Joshua Munoz
+> "Everything has beauty, but not everyone sees it." - Confucius